mydnic/beryl/README.md

 3. Update the following settings in the file:
    - Replace `${MUSIC_PATH:-/path/to/music}` with the path to your music folder
-   - Adjust database credentials if needed
-   - Change ports if needed (default: 8000 for web, 8080 for Reverb)

 4. Start the application: